Connect with others who understand.

 The History of Pulmonary Hypertension

-Epoprostenol (Flolan), approved for the treatment of pulmonary arterial hypertension in 1995, was the first prostaglandin medication.
-Prostaglandins dilate the blood vessels of the lungs, increasing the blood flow and the amount of oxygen the cells receive.
+In 1995, the U.S. Food and Drug Administration (FDA) approved the first treatment for pulmonary arterial hypertension — a prostaglandin medication called Flolan (a formulation of epoprostenol).
+Prostaglandins dilate the blood vessels of the lungs, increasing the blood flow and the amount of oxygen cells receive.
 Prostaglandins can also help slow scarring in the blood vessels of the lungs, slowing the progress of the disease.
-In the past 20 years, 10 new medications have been approved by the FDA to treat PH.
-Many new drugs are currently in development.

 How Common Is Pulmonary Hypertension?